Christmas dinner: Philippines

+Christmas dinner in the Philippines is called Noche Buena, following Hispanic custom, and is traditionally held towards midnight on 24 December.
+This celebration usually follows the entire family's attendance at the late evening Mass called Misa de Gallo (Mass of the Rooster).
+The centerpiece of Noche Buena is often hamón, typically a cured leg of pork.
+This is customarily served alongside queso de bola, a ball of Edam cheese covered in red wax.
+Other ubiquitous dishes include pasta and, for dessert, fruit salad.
+The dinner is usually accompanied by tsokolate, or hot cocoa, made with pure, locally grown cacao beans.
+Some families prefer tsokolate prepared from tablea, pressed cocoa powder tablets that are either pure or slightly sweetened.
+Most foods served on Noche Buena are fresh and prepared on Christmas Eve itself.
+Middle-class and affluent families tend to prepare sumptuous feasts, while less well-off families opt for more economical celebrations.
+The organizing of even simple gatherings despite financial difficulties reflects the paramount importance of familial and communal unity in Filipino culture.

-Common traditional dishes served for the main course in the noche buena include: lechón, various types of pancit (noodles), Filipino spaghetti, hamonado, jamón, queso de bola, morcón, embutido, chicken galantina, almondigas (meatballs), paelya (arroz valenciana, bringhe, etc.), lumpia, menudo, mechado, caldereta, callos, chicken pastel, relyenong bangús (stuffed milkfish), lengua estofado, adobo, and various types of barbecue (inihaw).
-Almost all of these dishes are eaten with white rice.
-Desserts and side dishes include úbe halayá, turon, leche flan, macaroni salad, membrilyo, fruit salad, buko salad, crema de fruta, ensaymada, champorado, mango float, fruitcake, castañas (roasted chestnuts), and various other kakanin (rice cakes) like puto bumbong, bibingka, suman, biko, and sapin-sapin.
-Popular beverages are tsokolate as well as coffee, soda, wine, beer, alcoholic drinks, and fruit juices.
+Common traditional dishes served for the main course include lechón, various types of pancit (noodles), Filipino spaghetti, hamonado, jamón, queso de bola, morcón, embutido, chicken galantina, almondigas (meatballs), paelya (arroz valenciana, bringhe), lumpia, menudo, mechado, caldereta, callos, chicken pastel, relyenong bangús (stuffed milkfish), lengua estofado, adobo, and various types of barbecue (inihaw).
+Nearly all of these dishes are eaten with white rice.

+Meanwhile, desserts and side dishes include úbe halayá, turon, leche flan, macaroni salad, membrilyo, fruit salad, buko salad, crema de fruta, ensaymada, champorado, mango float, fruitcake, castañas (roasted chestnuts), and various kakanin (rice cakes) such as puto bumbong, bibingka, suman, biko, and sapin-sapin.
+Popular beverages include tsokolate as well as coffee, soda, wine, beer, other alcoholic drinks, and fruit juices.

-This focus on the family is common to all Filipino socio-economic classes and ethnic groups that observe Christmas.
-Most – if not all – members from the branches or extended families in a clan are expected to partake of the Noche Buena.
-Relatives living abroad, especially OFWs, are highly encouraged to return home for the occasion, as it is the most important Filipino Christian holiday of the year.
-Most families prefer to exchange Christmas presents right after dinner, contrary to the Western custom of opening presents on Christmas morning.
+This focus on family is common across all Filipino socioeconomic classes and ethnic groups that observe Christmas.
+Most, if not all, members from the branches or extended families within a clan are expected to partake of the Noche Buena.
+Relatives living abroad, especially OFWs (Overseas Filipino Workers), are strongly encouraged to return home for the occasion, as it is the most important Filipino Christian holiday of the year.
+Most families prefer to exchange Christmas presents immediately after dinner, contrary to the Western custom of opening presents on Christmas morning.

 Europe

 Austria

-In Austria, Christmas Eve is the celebration of the end of the pre-Christmas fast.
-Christmas is usually celebrated only by Christians.
-Christmas Eve is historically the day that the tree is decorated and lit with real candles, so that the Christkindl may visit.
-Christmas Day is a national holiday in Austria and most Austrians spend the day feasting with their family.
-Fried carp, Sachertorte, and Christmas biscuits (Lebkuchen and Weihnachtssterne) are eaten, as are many other chocolate delicacies including edible Christmas ornaments.
-Christmas dinner is usually goose, ham served with Gluhwein, Rumpunsch, and chocolate mousse.
+In Austria, Christmas Eve marks the celebration of the end of the pre-Christmas fast.
+Christmas is primarily celebrated by Christians.
+Historically, Christmas Eve is the day when the tree is decorated and lit with real candles so that the Christkindl (Christ Child) may visit.
+Christmas Day is a national holiday in Austria, and most Austrians spend the day feasting with their families.
+Traditional foods include fried carp, Sachertorte, and Christmas biscuits (Lebkuchen and Weihnachtssterne), along with many other chocolate delicacies including edible Christmas ornaments.
+Christmas dinner typically features goose or ham, served with Gluhwein, Rumpunsch, and chocolate mousse.